-Figure 1.1.2 shows the flow chart example for RO optimization in OCWD.
+Figure 1.1.2 shows an example of the flow chart for RO optimization in OCWD.
 To consider water quality standards and preventing progress of RO membrane scaling, water quality prediction and RO membrane models are introduced as constraints.
 Chemical dosing costs and constraints are calculated from RO feed variables, i.e., sulfuric acid dosing, temperature, feed conductivity, and feed TOC.
-But this report uses only the water quality prediction model because the RO scaling model needs more validation in some periods and conditions.
+This report uses only the water quality prediction model because the RO scaling model is under development and needs more validation in some periods and conditions.